ably/ably-asset-tracking-swift/README.md

 ## Development

+### Package structure

+These libraries expose modules, which can be imported into a users source code file.
+We have 4 targets, `AblyAssetTrackingCore`, `AblyAssetTrackingInternal`, `AblyAssetTrackingPublisher` and `AblyAssetTrackingSubscriber`.
+Internal is the only target not exposed to users, and is ideal for interfacing with Ably-cocoa in order to hide ably-cocoa interfaces from end users.
+All public entities in other targets, such as `AblyAssetTrackingCore`, are importable by users, by using `import AblyAssetTrackingCore`.
+All public entities in `AblyAssetTrackingInternal` are public to other targets in the same package, but not to users.

+The user will have to import both targets in their code to use entities in both Core and Publisher (or Subscriber).
+In the future, we may expose both `AblyAssetTrackingCore` and `AblyAssetTrackingPublisher` through one target using `@_exported`, so users only need to import one module.
+Similarly, a new target that joins `AblyAssetTrackingCore` and `AblyAssetTrackingSubscriber` will be created.

 ### Getting started

-The SDKs are provided via a Swift Package, so it does not use `xcodeproj` or `xcworkspace`.
-Example apps are contained in 1 `xcworkspace`, each one being an `xcodeproj` .Therefore,
+The SDKs are bundled together in a Swift Package, which doesn't use a Xcode project (`xcodeproj`) or Xcode workspace (`xcworkspace`).
+Example apps are contained in 1 `xcworkspace`, each one being an `xcodeproj`.

-- To develop the SDK, open the Swift Package in Xcode (`xed .` when in the repo directory, double click `Package.swift`, or open the directory in Xcode).
+- To develop the SDK, open the Swift Package in Xcode (You can either run `xed ably-asset-tracking-swift`, double click `Package.swift`, or open the directory in Xcode).
 To open the Swift Package using Jetbrains AppCode, you cannot use `appcode .` because it will automatically read the `.xcworkspace` file.
 Instead, you must go into AppCode and open the `Swift.package`.
 - To develop the example apps, open the Xcode workspace file (`xed AblyAssetTracking.xcworkspace` or double click the workspace file).

 ### Build instructions

-Project use CocoaPods, Fastlane, and Bundler (to make sure that the same version of development tools is used) and is developed using Xcode 12.2.
+This package uses Fastlane and Bundler (to make sure that the same version of development tools is used) and is developed using Xcode 12.2.
 However, building it's not straightforward and requires some extra steps.

 1. Setup `.netrc` file as described in MapBox SDK documentation [here](https://docs.mapbox.com/ios/search/guides/install/#configure-credentials).
 You can skip public token configuration for now.
 This is needed to obtain the Mapbox SDK dependency.
 2. Install bundler using: